alshedivat/al-folio/_posts/2023-01-05-GradientDescendingCoreg.md

 Another option for evaluating the value at a point on a DEM is to use **zonal statistics**, which calculates a statistic (e.g. mean, median, etc.) for the area surrounding the point.
 This can be particularly useful for high-resolution DEMs, where the statistic value of the footprint may provide a more accurate representation of the true value because the statistics removed the noisy spikes.

 **So, What is the best footprint size for zonal statistics?
-Again, I used gradient descending to find it!**
+Again, I used gradient descent to find it!**

 I will use DTM1 and ICESat-2 snow-free measurements as an example to demonstrate the difference of two methods.